L. Lin Wood: Breach of Contract/Fraud Trial

 On September 10, 2025, Wood filed a Notice of Appeal, but no supersedeus bond was posted.

 On November 5, 2025, the presiding judge ordered defendant Wood to obtain a $1 million supersedeus bond within 30 days or be subject to property seizure.

+On April 13, 2026 the Georgia Court of Appeals Case# A26A1640 dismissed Wood's Motion for Reconsideration to obtain a Supersedeus Bond due to lack of jurisdiction.